 "Twenty five million dollars per year would do a lot more to bring about a better legislative framework then it will to bring pari-mutuel wagering and horse racing to television screens in 100 million homes in America," he said.

 McAlpine said the free enterprise model also should be extended to Internet and telephone account wagering.

 Magna Entertainment is ready to launch its own online and telephone account wagering service as soon as it receives a license from the state of California.
 McAlpine said he had hoped by the time California had approved account wagering, that Magna could have worked out deal to share racing content with the TV Games Network.
 TVG has exclusive distribution contracts with many of the country's top racetracks outside the Magna family.
 McAlpine said his company began negotiating with TVG last January and made its pitch again as recently as two days ago to share racing equally with non-exclusivity contracts, but TVG has shown no interest.

-Because California's adoption and implementation of account wagering took a fast track this year, McAlpine said Magna pursued its own account wagering service first and figured to negotiate with other tracks for additional content along the way.
+Because California's adoption and implementation of account wagering took a fast track this year, McAlpine said Magna pursued getting its own account wagering service running first and figured to negotiate with other tracks for additional content along the way.

 "Our objective is to get as much content in front of as many customers using multiple distribution channels," he said.
 "We believe the best environment for horsemen and racetrack owners is to have competitive alternatives for producers to get their racing product to market.
 A single slaughterhouse or a single grain elevator operator wouldn't help farmers get the best price for their product.
 A single television outlet won't help our producers get the best price and distribution either."